-Assessment in the proposed programme is traditional in terms of a combination of final exams and coursework.
+Assessment in the proposed programme is traditional in terms of a combination of mid-term coursework/tests and final exams; attendance and class participation are also taken into consideration.
 As the degree is on management, it is advised that presentation skills should be explicitly evaluated and assessed as much as possible.
 The number of credits attached to each module is standard.